ChrstphrHll/npc_gen/students/Senna Tryton.md

   int: 11
   str: 12
   wis: 12
-track: Exploration
-trait: I always want to know how things work and what makes people tick.
-trait1: Pleasant
-trait2: Breezy
 year: 4
+guild: Burk
+partyID: 49
 ---
 # Senna Tryton
 ---
 ### Description
 - 4th year Gnome Fighter in Burk
-- wavy white hair that's braided with green ribbon (med), Hazel eyes, and Light Tan skin
+- wavy white hair that's braided with green ribbon (med), Pale Blue eyes, and Light Tan skin
 - Is Pleasant and Breezy, and has Religion as their ideal

 ### Organizations